 What is a Retaining Wall?

-- Water Control: By managing runoff and preventing soil saturation, retaining walls help to protect slopes from disintegration and collapse, especially during heavy rains.
+- Water management: By controlling runoff and reducing soil saturation, retaining walls protect slopes from failure during heavy rainfall.

 Types of Retaining Walls